scala-ide/scala-ide.github.com/blog/_posts/2012-04-13-release-notes-2.1-Milestone-1.md

 [Follow this link and grab the update-site!][milestone-download]

-This milestone is available only with the [Scala 2.9.2-RC3][scala] and it works with [Eclipse 3.7 (Indigo)][indigo].
+This milestone is available only for [Scala 2.9][scala] and it works with [Eclipse 3.7 (Indigo)][indigo].
 We developed and tested it using Java 6, but Java 7 can be used [with some caveats][ide-java7].